-- Staff lounge will be closed except for a scheduled copy machine use time. - Staff meetings will be virtual, even for employees in the same office or school. - This area will be closed for eating.
-Shared appliances such as the coffee machine, refrigerator, and microwave can be used one employee at a time, and appliances must be disinfected after each use.
+- The staff lounge will be closed except for a scheduled copy machine use time. - Staff meetings will be held outside when possible, virtually or broken into grade-level groups. - This area will be closed for eating.
+Shared appliances such as the coffee machine refrigerator, and a microwave can be used one employee at a time and appliances must be disinfected after each use.